Casalesi clan: Current status

-The clan was jointly ruled by Michele Zagaria and Antonio Iovine, until the latter's capture and arrest on November 17, 2010.
+The clan was jointly ruled by Michele Zagaria and Antonio Iovine until the latter's capture and arrest on November 17, 2010.
 The clan was then led solely by Zagaria, until he too was captured on December 7, 2011.
 He was found in a bunker near his home province.
 The Casalesi clan is heavily involved in the cement and milk industries as well as the international drug trade, supplying drugs to the Mafia in Palermo and having alliances with Albanian mobsters and Nigerian crime syndicates.
 Their total assets are estimated to be worth around 30 billion euros.

+In 2010, Italian authorities have uncovered a criminal alliance between the Casalesi clan and the Catania Mafia family, headed by the Santapaola-Ercolano faction, forming what investigators describe as a price-fixing cartel in the fruit and vegetable transport sector across Central and Southern Italy.
+In a major operation led by the Caserta police and Naples’ Anti-Mafia Directorate, around 60 individuals were arrested, including key members of the Casalesi, Licciardi, and Mallardo clans, as well as the Santapaola clan.
+Among those detained was Giuseppe Ercolano, brother-in-law of boss Nitto Santapaola and head of the transport company allegedly at the center of the scheme.
+The investigation revealed that the criminal network imposed a monopoly on the transport of produce, particularly from the Fondi market, one of Europe’s largest, forcing traders to use a single Sicilian company managed by Ercolano.
+The operation also led to the arrest of Paolo Schiavone, son of imprisoned boss Francesco Schiavone, during his honeymoon cruise.

 On September 18, 2008 six African immigrants were shot dead at Castel Volturno in what is believed to be a dispute between the Casalesi and immigrant drug gangs.
 A riot followed the next day, and the Italian government deployed 500 troops in the area to deal with the outbreak of Camorra violence.

+The clan is now led by those who were never arrested and those who have been released.
+The activity of the clan is proven by the continuous arrests that continue to take place today.